-A property must also be 'fit for habitation', so care should be taken to ensure that:
+A property must also be free from health and safety hazards, so care should be taken to ensure that:

 A property must also have: